GravityTwoG/cloud-saves/README.md

 Backend application with REST API is implemented by my friend https://github.com/Ki-Really/GameSavesStore.

+In our time, video games have become an important part of leisure for millions of people around the world.
+It often happens that game save files are lost due to various reasons: computer crashes, accidental deletion of data, and other causes.

+There are cloud storage solutions for game save files, such as Steam and GOG Launcher.
+In addition to synchronizing game save files, they can extract parameters such as time spent in the game, game completion percentage, and others from the files.

+The main problem with these applications is that they only support games purchased within the Steam and Good Old Games digital stores.
+This creates a need for a system that backs up game save files for arbitrary games.

 ## Features

 - 🔍 scan file system for game saves